quicklearner4991/Exoplayer-VideoPlayer-in-Recyclerview-Kotlin/README.md

 # Exoplayer-VideoPlayer-in-Recyclerview-Kotlin
-Exoplayer To Play Videos in RecyclerView Like Instagram Android Studio - 2020.3.1
+Exoplayer To Play Videos in RecyclerView Like Instagram.

+Android Studio - 2020.3.1.

 Android Target SDK - 31